WJ-Tien/In-house-MD-Program/FreeEnergySampling/NNABF/README.md

 * codeTests:
 	1. Results for testing ABF.py
-	2. w/o ABF, the histogram should be propotional to exp(-U(x)/kbT)
+	2. woABF, the histogram should be propotional to exp(-U(x)/kbT)
-	3. w ABF, the histogram should be (almost) flat
+	3. wABF, the histogram should be (almost) flat

 * early_stage:
 	short ABF run